New around here?

 Below are brief descriptions of each of our ministry environments.
 You can always check the "Events" page on the website for updates on coming events, classes, service projects, etc.

 • Sunday services include music, scripture readings, a sermon, weekly communion, and prayer.
 Our gatherings are structured around the Church Calendar (Advent, Epiphany, Lent, Easter, etc.), and our preaching is informed by the Revised Common Lectionary.
 We design our services to be uplifting, and our sermons are written to be an encouraging message in a world of distress, uncertainty, and anxiety.
 We also laugh a lot, too.
 Our hope for you is that you leave our services reminded of God's grace and mercy over your life.
-We also host four Evensong services during the year.
-These nights of worship happen on Wednesdays at 7:00 PM (quarterly) and include music, guided reflection, and communion.
+We host four Evensong services during the year, as well.
+These nights of worship take place on Wednesdays at 7:00 PM (quarterly) and include music, guided reflection, and communion.

 2026 LITURGICAL CALENDAR PDF